Claim: Bags of rice sent to President Eisenhower helped dissuade him from launching an attack against China.

 There is a grassroots campaign underway to protest war in Iraq in a simple, but potentially powerful way.

 Place 1/2 cup uncooked rice in a small plastic bag (a snack-size bag or sandwich bag work fine).
 Squeeze out excess air and seal the bag.
 Wrap it in a piece of paper on which you have written, "If your enemies are hungry, feed them.
+Romans 12:20.
+Please send this rice to the people of

 Place the paper and bag of rice in an envelope (either a letter-sized or padded mailing envelope-both are the same cost to mail) and address them to: